azcn2503/webpack-external-module/readme.md

 })
 ```
 If the module contains a `package.json` where the `author.name` is the same as the app being built by Webpack, it will be flagged as a private package and not included in the bundle.

+Note that `smartDetection` defaults to `["author.name", "author.email"]`, and will flag a module as private if any of the conditions pass.